 Hiring a car is a simple process.
 We used Toyota Car Rental (https://rent.toyota.co.jp/eng/), which we found to be one of the cheapest and easiest.
 After finding the closest shop to your hotel, simply choose your vehicle, enter your pick-up time and drop off time.
 As most rental shops close at 11pm, we opted to hire the car overnight and park it in a car park once we got home, as most of the action at Daikoku is from 9-11pm.
 To hire the car from 8pm to 9am the next morning cost 6,400 yen ($80AUD).
 Make sure you get an ETC card from the car rental agency, as this makes tolls a breeze.

-We were staying in Ueno, which is pretty much on the opposite side of Tokyo to Daikoku PA.
+We were staying in Ueno, which is right in the heart of Tokyo and a decent drive from Daikoku.
 We could of avoided toll roads to get down to Yokohama, but after seeing the commute length difference (32mins compared to 1 hour and 45mins!) we decided to jump on the expressway.
 With an ETC card all you have to do is approach the purple or green/purple gates on the toll booth at 20km/h.
 The gate will automatically detect your card and open the gate for you.
 Drive through and Bob's your uncle!
 If you don't have an ETC card you must go to one of the green gates and either pay the attendant the required fee or sometimes there's a machine similar to a parking meter.

 To actually get to Daikoku PA, enter this address into Google maps: https://goo.gl/maps/mM3GDCLiRp42